THEY CONTROL COMMERCE AND DISTRIBUTE ITS GAINS, PRACTICES THAT PREVENT THEIR INVESTMENT

 ![]() |

-- References to royal control slip into narratives:
+- Royal control slips into narratives:

 - Individuals' search for gain is under the king's authority.
 It is indirect through the guilds or direct, as when Louis XIV gives his favorite, Madame de Montespan, three pirate ships to raid the Levant.

--- L'Allée du Roi (The King's Way): by Françoise Chandeneggor, 1981, p.
+-- L'Allée du Roi (The King's Way) by Françoise Chandeneggor, 1981, p.
 294.

 -- Le Procès de Fouquet (Fouquet's Trial) by Simone Bertière, 2013, p.
 103.

-Story of Gédéon : Giving of the booty taken from the Madianite (C) Musée du Louvre, Dist.
+Giving of the booty taken from the Madianite (C) Musée du Louvre, Dist.
 RMN-Grand Palais / Philippe Fuzeau / zoom

 - Calling an Anglo-Saxon chief "ring-giver" means that he is behaving as expected.
 His society is probably cohesive.